LLM-Pruner: On the Structural Pruning of Large Language Models: Experiments

 \paragraph{Ablation: Impact of Importance Estimation.} We conduct tests on all proposed importance estimation techniques mentioned in Section \ref{sec:importance}.
-Here, $\textit{Parameter}^\text{n}$ represents the importance evaluation utilizing the n-th order term in Eq.\ref{eq:element_final_taylor}. $\textit{Parameter}^\text{1+2}$ combines first-order and second-order information, which corresponds to the precise calculation of Equation Eq.\ref{eq:element_final_taylor}. $\textit{Weight}$ represents the result corresponding to Eq.\ref{eq:taylor}.
-Based on the results obtained from LLaMA-7B and Vicuna-7B, pruning algorithms achieved the best average performance by leveraging the first-order derivatives and the approximated second-order information for each parameter.
-However, the results on chatGLM-7B differed significantly from these findings.
+The results can be found in Table \ref{tbl:llama_result} and \ref{tbl:vicuna_result}.
+Here, $\textit{Element}^\text{n}$ represents the importance evaluation utilizing the n-th order term in Eq.\ref{eq:element_final_taylor}. $\textit{Vector}$ represents the result corresponding to Eq.\ref{eq:taylor}.
+Based on the results obtained from LLaMA-7B and Vicuna-7B, pruning algorithms achieved the best average performance mostly by leveraging the second-order derivatives for each parameter.
+Nonetheless, given that first-order derivatives are considerably more efficient than second-order derivatives, though yielding slightly inferior results, we still vote for the first-order term as a competitive method.
+Besides, the results on chatGLM-7B differed significantly from these findings.
 The importance estimation on each parameter fails, performing even worse than l2, while the importance estimation on the weight matrix reaches the best performance.

-\paragraph{\channelname\ Group vs. \blockname\ Group.} From the results presented in Table \ref{tbl:llama_result}, it is evident that pruning `\channelname' significantly deteriorates performance compared to pruning `\blockname'.
-Our conclusion is that this discrepancy arises because the layers within the stacked transformer do not evenly distribute their importance.
+\paragraph{\channelname\ Strategy vs. \blockname\ Strategy.} From the results presented in Table \ref{tbl:llama13B_result}, it is evident that pruning `\channelname' significantly deteriorates performance compared to pruning `\blockname'.
+This discrepancy arises because the layers within the stacked transformer do not evenly distribute their importance.
 As shown in Figure \ref{fig:layer_sensitivity}, the first and last layers have a profound impact on the model's performance, and pruning them results in more substantial performance degradation compared to other layers.
 However, due to the uniform treatment of the `\channelname' group across all layers, it becomes inevitable to prune the first and last layers, leading to a significant decline in performance.